matry/editor/notes/icons.md

 while all these are useful, we could probably deploy with a subset of features:
 - browse icons across all families
 - search for icons across all families

+how should the remote store be conceived of?

+1. we have a dedicated server for asset handling, which we hide behind a paywall
+2. we have a package registry which handles assets, and our built-in assets are really just our standard library

+the latter means that our engineering effort gives us the biggest bang for the buck